-If you require further information about anything covered in this briefing, please contact Philip Reed, Laetitia Ransley, Emma James, Benjamin Pass, or your usual contact at the firm on +44 (0)20 3375 7000.
+If you require further information about anything covered in this briefing, please contact one of our charity lawyers, Philip Reed, Laetitia Ransley, Emma James, Benjamin Pass, or your usual contact at the firm on +44 (0)20 3375 7000.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.